 Starting with Gustav

-How do you view competition down the road if someone figures out; how to do non-collateralized loans on Ethereum?
-(Q by @ubaidu_isa)
+How do you view competition down the road if someone figures out how to do non-collateralized loans on Ethereum?
+(Asked by @ubaidu_isa)

-So non-collateralized loans pose another risk to the underlying lenders.
-Maker is unique in the sense that it does not have lenders only borrowers.
-Dai is created in the moment of borrowing.
+Therefore, non-collateralized loans pose another risk to the underlying lenders.
+Maker is unique in the sense that it does not have lenders, only borrowers.
+Dai is created at the moment of borrowing.
 Other protocols therefore deal with liquidity restraints based on the amount of supplied assets they have.
 We do not have that restraint.
-To the point of the question a protocol dealing with non-collateralized loans needs to be able to attract liquidity, we don’t.
-Therefore it seems unlikely that someone will be able to do so in a big fashion
+To the point of the question, a protocol dealing with non-collateralized loans needs to be able to attract liquidity.
+We don’t.
+Therefore, it seems unlikely that someone will be able to do so in a big fashion.

 But we are always innovating, so who knows where MakerDAO is at that point in time.